ignatiusmb/syv/README.md

 # syv

-> the ideal svelte toolbox — components, attachments, and beyond
+> practical svelte components and utilities

 **syv** is a minimal yet powerful utility library for Svelte — built from patterns I found myself rewriting again and again.
-It offers a focused set of *essential building blocks* for UI and app logic, *organized by namespace* for clean imports, and *fully compatible with both client and server*, without needing to guard with `if (browser)`.
+It offers a focused set of _essential building blocks_ for UI and app logic, _organized by namespace_ for clean imports, and _fully compatible with both client and server_, without needing to guard with `if (browser)`.

 ```bash
 pnpm add -D syv